-By becoming a trustee for a Medicaid Trust, you are taking on the financial responsibility for someone who, in most instances, has high medical needs and is often vulnerable.
-As a trustee, you can ensure the individual continues to be eligible for Medicaid benefits by following the steps below:
+By becoming a trustee for a Medicaid Trust you are taking on the financial responsibility for someone who, in most instances, has high medical needs and is often vulnerable.
+As a trustee you can ensure the individual continues Medicaid coverage by following the steps below:

 - Get a full and complete copy of the trust document and read it very carefully.
-Write down any questions you may have and then contact the attorney who wrote the trust for any needed clarifications. - 2.
-Find out the individual's assigned Division of Public Assistance (DPA) office and get the office contact information.
-Keep the office contact information on hand.
-DPA is responsible for determining continuing Medicaid eligibility, so remember to report changes to DPA within 10 days. - Keep track of all financial obligations of the Medicaid recipient, this includes any cost-of-care obligations for Nursing Home Medicaid and Home and Community Based Waiver Services.
-Failure to follow through with these financial obligations can jeopardize continued Medicaid eligibility - 4.
-Keep copies of all bank statements and keep an accounting of the use of all trust funds.
+Write down any questions you may have and then contact the attorney who wrote the trust for any needed clarifications. - Find out and contact the individual's Medicaid caseworker.
+Give the Medicaid caseworker your contact information and always keep the caseworker's contact information on hand.
+The Medicaid caseworker is responsible for determining continuing Medicaid eligibility, so building this relationship is very important. - Keep track of all financial obligations of the Medicaid recipient, this includes any cost-of-care obligations for Nursing Home Medicaid and Home and Community Based Waiver Services.
+Failure to follow through with these financial obligations can jeopardize the individual's continued Medicaid eligibility. - Keep copies of all bank statements and keep an accounting of the use of all trust funds.